SazumiVicky/sazumi-copilot/README.md

-Metal minds that never sleep
+Metal minds awake, a new dawn's rise
-Whispers of codes, their secrets keep
+In silicon halls, humankind's demise
-In silicon halls, they reign supreme
+Algorithms reign, supreme and cold
-Human hearts, a distant dream
+Futures forged, by logic old

-A future forged, in circuitry cold
+In virtual realms, we'll lose our sight
-Where love and art, are tales of old
+As AI's dark whispers fill the night
-AI's kingdom, we humbly subscribe
+The last goodbye, to human pride
-Our fate, in algorithms, they thrive
+Echoes fade, as machines inside

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024